-The failure to undertake one particular investment project that would - under other conditions - have been profitable, means a loss of this profit but has little capital shallowing. wider effect, except perhaps in the local economy.
+The failure to undertake one particular investment project that would - under other conditions - have been profitable, means a loss of this profit but has little wider effect, except perhaps in the local economy.

-to undertake many projects - and aggregating up to the national level does not just mean profits foregone, but means lower wages (and tax revenues), and indeed lower income per head.
-If a place is a desirable location for investment and one where productivity is being rapidly upgraded by the use of new technologies, then its international competitiveness and employment wider society.
+Importantly, though, failure to undertake many projects - and aggregating up to the national level - does not just mean profits foregone, but means lower wages (and tax revenues), and indeed lower income per head.
+If a place is a desirable location for investment and one where productivity is being rapidly upgraded by the use of new technologies, then its international competitiveness and employment prospects improve.
+As this happens so wages rise, transmitting the benefits to wider society.